 If you don’t want to use it because you don’t believe in it it’s fine as well, provided you make some money with your trading systems.

-Numbers to make decisions on, Walk Forward Analysis is a further application of using numbers which is algo trading, which is what I recommend to everybody.
+The Walk Forward Analysis is a further application of using numbers.
+This is algo trading and is what I recommend to everybody.